-While I have not conducted a formal study, I believe that just about every culture has what it deems a traditional sponge cake, with variations from community to community or even family to family.
+While I associate sponge cake as a Jewish dessert, I believe that just about every culture has what it deems a traditional sponge cake, with variations from community to community or even family to family.
 The one thing they all seem to have in common is that they are all delicious.
 Some rely on beaten egg whites for their lift and sponge-like texture while others rely on whole eggs whisked and whisked.
 This Jewish Sponge Cake is what I believe is a sort of standard recipe within the Jewish community.
 That said, there are many variations to it, as some recipes use orange juice in place of or in addition to lemon juice, others use all orange, some include baking powder while some don’t.
 (This Jewish Sponge Cake recipe includes baking powder just as an insurance policy against the egg whites!)

 This recipe is premised on my grandmother’s recipe with a few tweaks which really are tricks I picked up in culinary school.
 For a Passover version, be sure to check out my Passover Sponge Cake.